Tornado myths: Attraction to mobile homes and/or trailer parks

 The idea that manufactured housing units, or mobile homes, attract tornadoes has been around for decades.
 This may appear to be true at first from looking at tornado fatality statistics: from 2000 to 2008, 539 people were killed by tornadoes in the US, with more than half (282) of those deaths in mobile homes.
 Only around 6.8% of homes in the US are "manufactured/mobile homes".

 However, it is highly unlikely that single-story structures such as mobile homes can have a substantial effect on tornado development or evolution.
 More people are killed in trailer parks because mobile homes are less able to withstand high winds than permanent structures.
-Winds which can demolish or roll a mobile home may only cause roof damage to a typical one- or two-family permanent residence.
-Another likely contributing factor to the continued propagation of this myth is confirmation bias: whenever a new instance of a tornado hitting a mobile home park occurs, media outlets report on it more extensively, ignoring damage to the surrounding area which may not have produced as many casualties.
+Winds that can demolish or roll a mobile home may cause only roof damage to a typical one- or two-family permanent residence.
+Another likely contributing factor to the continued propagation of this myth is confirmation bias: whenever a new instance of a tornado hitting a mobile home park occurs, media outlets report on it more extensively, ignoring damage to the surrounding area that may not have produced as many casualties.